ThomasMertes/seed7/src/read_me.txt

                          variable are separated with this
                          character.
 Linux/Unix/BSD use ':' and
                          Windows uses ';'.

-  USE_MMAP: Defined when the mmap() function should be used,
-            when a Seed7 source file is parsed or when a file is copied.

   AWAIT_WITH_POLL: The function timAwait() uses the function
                    poll() to implement waiting for a time.